 It is able to offer grants to UK residents who are registered blind or partially sighted and receive a means tested benefit such as Income Support, Housing Benefit or Council Tax Benefit.

+To apply: download an application.
 Applications are accepted at any time of the year.
 A supporting statement will be required.